 This Leap Means…

-• Learners deepening their understanding of and pride in their heritage, community, and life story.
+• Learners deepening their understanding of and pride in their heritage, background, culture, language, community, life story, and more.

-• Learners having opportunities to express their unique identities and truly be themselves without fear.
+• Learners having opportunities to fully express who they are and be themselves without fear.

-• Learners feeling respected and deeply known by others in the community, and like they belong.
+• Learners feeling respected and deeply known by others in the community.

 Beloved community is formed not by the eradication of difference but by its affirmation, by each of us claiming the identities and cultural legacies that shape who we are and how we live in the world.